 My research focuses on the intersection of household finance and macroeconomics, where I explore the impact of micro heterogeneity on the macroeconomy, particularly examining how fluctuations are influenced by risks and wealth levels.

-Here is my CV (2024-Apr)
+Here is my CV (2024-Nov)

 Primary fields of interests